stuffnting/gutenberg-block-examples/src/dynamic-attribute/README.md

 **`dynamic-attribute.php`**

 - Registers the `myprefix/dynamic-attribute` block.
-- Defines a callback function, which is used to display the value stored in the `content` attribute on the front-end.
+- Defines a callback function, which is used to render the block on the front-end.

 **`dynamic-attribute.index.js`**